-Support for continuing staff development helps to establish an atmosphere conducive to innovation and high morale.
+Support for continuing professional development helps to establish an atmosphere conducive to innovation and high morale.
 It is recommended that the library:

-• whenever appropriate, identify opportunities for release time for staff to engage in continuing education and/or project development in technology applications, surveys, and other instruction-related projects.
+- provide a structured program for orientation and training of new instruction personnel; - develop a program of continuing education or make available continuing education opportunities; and - whenever appropriate, identify opportunities for release time for staff to engage in continuing education and/or project development in technology applications, surveys, and other instruction-related projects.